pedro-gaspar/elixir-grail-diary/content/posts/2021-07-26-stream-is-cool-but.md

 }
 ```

 Now let's try to do the same with Elixir.
-The first attempt, since you used `for` in javascript, let's use a list comprehension:
+The first attempt, since I used `for` in javascript, let's use a list comprehension:

 ```elixir
 for n <- 0..2000, rem(n, 2) == 0, do: n